Category: Search Engine Optimization

 Anyone who hasn’t been living under a rock in recent days will be aware that GoDaddy recently suffered an outage that left millions of its client’s websites inaccessible.
 While this sort of downtime will obviously affect a site’s traffic and therefore revenue, many people are asking whether it will have an effect on their SEO.

-Google’s June/July Algorithm Updates
+How to Adapt to Google’s June/July Algorithm Shifts

 Google didn’t release their usual algorithm update news last month, so this week we have a plethora of juicy updates to look at.
-As with the trend in recent months, Google have been concentrating on tidying up the SERP page, improving their detection of high-quality content (Panda), and enabling better information to be made available on the search page rather than having to click through to the results.